haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 * The host of MySQL (DB_HOST)
 * The password of MySQL root (DB_ROOT_PASSWD)
 * db in depends_on chapter needs to be removed
-* When Seafile is installed, the user `seafile` will be used to connect to the mysql-server (in conf/seafile.conf).
+* DB_ROOT_PASSWD is needed during installation.
+Later, after Seafile is installed, the user `seafile` will be used to connect to the mysql-server (in conf/seafile.conf).
 You can remove the `DB_ROOT_PASSWD`.

 ### Modify Seafile server configurations